 You can read here about the five different Piezography K7 ink systems that we sell for converting supported Epson printers.

 Piezography Digital Negative is a subset of the Piezography K7 ink set.
 It uses the photo black and gloss optimizer options along with shades 2-6.
 This means any glossy compatible Piezography K7 ink set can also be used to make digital negatives.
 On the 1430 and 1500W printers (which only have six ink slots) the gloss optimizer is not used.
 When combined with the PiezoDN software, the Piezography digital negative produces the finest film negatives and positives available today.
 They do not have the defects and limitations of film negatives that are printed with color inks.
 Piezography digital negatives have the increased acuity, tonal range and smoothness that is associated with the Piezography printing systems.
 The PiezoDN software is the only system that allows a photographer to contact print a 129 patch target, take a measurement from the alt process print, and produce a finished curve for QTR software.
 It is nothing short of being absolutely brilliant!
 Piezography K7 and Piezography P2 ink sets can be used to make negatives and also matte and glossy Piezography prints.

 You can read more about the PiezoDN system here.

 Piezography Professional Edition tools is a software system we developed for producing your own Piezography linearizations for both Piezography Pro and K7 ink sets.
-It works equally well with the Piezography K7 and Piezography Pro systems.
+It works equally well with the Piezography Pro and Piezography K7 systems.
 We provide hundreds of free media profiles for Piezography - but you may wish to produce your own.